oforiwaasam/oforiwaasam/README.md

 - 🐣 Currently applying for New Grad SWE opportunities and prepping for interviews... tough times
   - Ex-Amazon intern... rest is history:/
-  - Incoming Analyst at Deutsche Bank
+  - Incoming Technology Analyst at Deutsche Bank

 - 📫 How to reach me: **lilyoforiwaas@gmail.com** or **los2119@columbia.edu**